nsayer/hydra/README.md

 0.1 alpha - initial commit.
 This version is not yet actually functional, as the hardware has not yet been completely built.

+0.8 beta - This version has been tested with the prototype hardware (except the ammeters) and is fully functional.